tartiflette/tartiflette-asgi/README.md

 - `engine (Engine)`: a Tartiflette [engine](https://tartiflette.io/docs/api/engine).
 Required if `sdl` is not given.
 - `sdl (str)`: a GraphQL schema defined using the [GraphQL Schema Definition Language](https://graphql.org/learn/schema/).
 Required if `engine` is not given.
-- `graphiql (bool)`: whether to serve the GraphiQL when accessing the endpoint via a web browser.
+- `graphiql (bool)`: whether to show the GraphiQL client when accessing the endpoint in a web browser.
 Defaults to `True`.
 - `path (str)`: the path which clients should make GraphQL queries to.
 Defaults to `""`.
 - `schema_name (str)`: name of the GraphQL schema from the [Schema Registry](https://tartiflette.io/docs/api/schema-registry/) which should be used — mostly for advanced usage.
 Defaults to `"default"`.